-In conclusion, the conference provided a collective viewpoint on engaging audiences and changing the way we work.
+In conclusion, the first Engage for Success MK Conference provided a collective viewpoint on engaging audiences and changing the way we work.
 From developing the skill sets of managers to enabling the employee voice, adapting digital channels to reducing the communication noise.
 It was an eclectic mix of insights and thought leadership from different industries.

 Well done to the MK team for another successful event!

-Why not get involved with the Engage for Success MK group or join our Engage for Success LinkedIn group?
+Why not join the Engage for Success MK group or join our Engage for Success LinkedIn group?
 Please contact Silke Brittain.

 The Movement – Engage for Success – is a growing, dynamic, voluntary movement; promoting employee engagement as a better way to work that benefits individual employees, teams, and whole organisations.
-Find out more by visiting the EFS website and get involved in the movement.
+Find out more by visiting the EFS website and join the movement.